expressots/expresso-site-doc/docs/cli/generate.md

 # Generate

-In order to provide a better developer experience, the Expresso TS CLI provides a set of commands to help you to **scaffold** the application resources such as use cases, controllers, dto's, providers and services.
+In order to provide a better developer experience, the ExpressoTS CLI provides a set of commands to help you to scaffold the application resources such as use cases, controllers, dto's, providers and services.

 This command allows developers to stay ahead of the curve by generating the boilerplate code for the application, so they can focus on the business logic.